 Related party disclosures

-The following table identifies related party transactions during 2015/16.
+The following table identifies related party transactions during the year:

-Appointments held by the PTEs current directors include the following:
+Appointments held by the PTE’s current directors include the following:

 (i) The Managing Director is a director of Biz 365 Limited and Balsall and Berkswell Football Club Limited and is a board member of Colmore Business Improvement District.
 There were no financial transactions with these entities during the year or the prior year.